quickwit-oss/quickwit/docs/getting-started/quickstart.md

 :::note

-Behind the scenes, Quicwkit will parse the index-uri and use the last segment to define the `index name`.
+Behind the scenes, Quickwit will parse the index-uri and use the last part to infer your `index name`.
+In the example above, our index name is Wikipedia.
 This `index name` will be useful when using the search REST API.

 :::